ARSFI/HFSimulator/readme.md

 A few blank boards are available from The Amateur Radio Safety Foundation.

-For hardware update see:  https://github.com/ARSFI/HFSimulator/tree/master/New%20alternate%20hardware%20platforms
+For alternate hardware update see:  https://github.com/ARSFI/HFSimulator/tree/master/New%20alternate%20hardware%20platforms

 <em><strong>Featured in the March/April 2022 issue of ARRL's QEX Magazine.  <br><a href=https://shop.arsfi.org/home/23-ionos-propagation-simulator.html>